 In reporting year, we have also reduced emissions in relation to purchased goods and services.
-This is a result of improved data quality of purchased goods in scope 3 category 1, affected by the acquired emission factors from value chain partners, for most wood, as an example.
+This is a result of improved data quality of purchased goods in scope 3 category 1, affected by the acquired emission factors from value chain partners, for some aluminium profiles in 2024, as an example.